michaelshiloh/robotaPsyche/lectureNotes.md

 - snehil: (alive food temperature) - must be done in textWrite()
 - genie: text
 - yeji: fix array out of bounds when removing whales
+- There is still some text on top of text in the lower left corner (outdoors land).
+That means it's one of Adina, Badr, Snehil, Abdul, Genie or Sarah.
+-	@yejikwon it crashed on this line:
+	if (whales.get(i).position.x > zoneWidth+r){
+	IndexOutOfBoundsException: Index 4 out of bounds for length 4

 #### Questions